esawdust/eagledroppings/README.md

 have to re-layout the same module multiple times or fuss with renaming through the EAGLE import dialog box.

+Prerequisites are:
+1) Ruby 2.0.0
-Prerequisites are an installed version of Ruby 2.0.0 and a .brd and .sch EAGLE file of the design you want to replicate.
+2) EAGLE 6.x .brd and .sch EAGLE file of the design you want to replicate.

+eagleclone assumes the .brd and .sch are the XML files from EAGLE 6.x

 Example usage
 -------------